 Start your day in San Francisco by admiring the majestic Golden Gate Bridge, one of the world’s most famous bridges.
-Head over to the scenic Marina District and onto Crissy Field, where you can see the bridge up close.
+Head over to the scenic Marina District and onto Crissy Field, where you can see one of the famed bridge up close, in all its glory.

-As you’re on a time-crunch, cross your fingers for a crisp and fine morning; too much fog will blur the views.
+As you’re on a time crunch on your adventure, cross your fingers for a crisp and fine morning; too much fog will blur the views.
 If you luck out with the weather and it’s perfectly clear day, you can take lovely photographs with the Golden Gate Bridge in the background.

 Even if it’s slightly cloudy, you can still snap some stunning pictures; the clouds will simply add ambiance to the reddish-orange outline of the bridge.

-When you’ve maxed out your shutter button, grab some delicious coffee and hot breakfast from a nearby café to fuel up before continuing on.
+When you’ve maxed out your shutter button, grab some delicious coffee and hot breakfast from a nearby cafe to fuel up before continuing on.
 Popular breakfast cafe options around Crissy Field and in the Marina District include Home Plate, Squat & Gobble Cafe, and Chestnut Street Coffee Roastery.

 Take a stroll around the historical Palace Of Fine Arts

 If you love historic architecture, don’t forget to stop by the Palace of Fine Arts on your vacation.
 As it’s not far from Crissy Field, you can reach the venue in 5 minutes by car or 20 minutes on foot.
 You’ll easily be able to spot this architectural wonder on Marina Boulevard.

-The Palace of Fine Arts is one of San Francisco’s most recognizable landmarks and a lovely place to take a leisurely walk.
-Stroll around the peaceful lagoon or relax near the outdoor rotunda before moving on.
+The Palace of Fine Arts is one of San Francisco’s most recognizable landmarks and a lovely place to take a leisurely walk and take some photos.
+Stroll around the peaceful lagoon or relax near the outdoor rotunda before continuing your walking tour.